osbdr/rcapps-gitlab/test/README.md

 ## How to use

 When you want to use the automated scripts (`run.bat` or `run.sh`) you need to have Docker and docker-compose installed.
+You can use `npm run test-win` and `npm run test-linux` as well.
 Furthermore make sure that you have all dependencies installed.
 The scripts don't execute any `npm install` commands.

 You can also use the tests without docker but then you will have to provide an instance of Rocket.Chat (not recommended).